Debt Markets Conference 2025

 Chairman

 Michael Dance is a highly experienced finance professional with over 30 years of expertise spanning investment banking, debt advisory, and corporate finance across global markets.Michael currently serves as a Senior Advisor to KPMG Finland and as a Senior Consultant to Grant Thornton UK (Debt Advisory).
-For a decade, he was a Senior Advisor to DebtExplained prior to its acquisition by Reorg (now Octus), the leading provider of information to the European High Yield community.
+For a decade, he was a Senior Advisor to DebtExplained prior to its acquisition by Reorg (now Octus).

 Michael brings a unique perspective to debt markets, having operated from multiple angles throughout his career as senior executive in Corporate & Investment Banking, qualified Chartered Accountant and lawyer.
 His international experience includes speaking at numerous debt conferences across Europe, Australia, New Zealand, and South Africa.
 He was a member of the advisory panel for the IIR Mezzanine Conference in 2005 and 2006.

-Michael was also involved in the EU Phare programme, during which he advised the Estonian Government on its privatisation programme and on the formation of its stock exchange and capital markets development.
-Michael is a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW) and holds multiple qualifications including a BA, LLB, B Compt.
-(Hons), and a Diploma in Taxation.
+Michael was also involved in the EU Phare programme, during which he advised the Estonian Government on the formation of its stock exchange and capital markets development.

 Chris